mcuringa/think-js/arrays.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 `pop()` returns the last element in the array and removes that element
 from the array.
-If you pass an index to `pop` it will return the value at
-that index and delete that element.
+When `pop` is called on an empty array, `undefined` is returned.

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript}
 ⠕ a = [ 1, 2, 3, 4 ];